 - A mentor can provide first-hand insight into your new industry, together with general career advice

-- They can give feedback on your work, especially if you’re going into an industry which requires you to have a portfolio
+- They can give feedback on your work, especially if you’re going into an industry that requires you to have a portfolio

 - A mentor can help you grow your network and potentially put you forward for job opportunities